Beniseeger/ShoppingAPI/README.md

 For some routes (like /users [GET]) tokens need to be provided.
 These tokens need to be added in the request body as follows:
 `{ "id": 1, "password": "password123" "token": "eyJdihwnudsa..." }`
 A user can get a token by either creating a new user or authenticating via the /users/authenticate [POST] route.
+The tokens are checked via a middleware (tokenHandlerMiddleware)

 To create an initial user in the db.
 A token is required.
 For test purposes the following token may be used.
 (This would not be included in a productive application and serves for test purposes): token = eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7ImlkIjo0LCJmaXJzdG5hbWUiOiJ0ZXN0ZXIiLCJsYXN0bmFtZSI6ImpkaWphc2lvIiwicGFzc3dvcmQiOiIkMmIkMTAkbU5mY0Rublc4QTE0R29LMmxUVXlOLjVaWVpWaWFzNkNUWEVhWExPbFV5M01UNGhDY1MifSwiaWF0IjoxNjU1OTI3MzU0fQ.EWiPsmSiMj6YDl9Pbl9ZpYAKeJHr1quROfcvI4D5ym4